ekuris-repos/ccpr_root/governance/forking_guide.md

 # CCPR Forking and Customization Guide

 ## Overview
-This guide provides comprehensive instructions for creating and managing departmental forks of the Central Controlled Prompt Repository (CCPR), enabling teams to define role-specific standards while maintaining enterprise compliance and governance.
+This guide provides comprehensive instructions for creating and managing departmental forks of the Central Code Prompt Repository (CCPR), enabling teams to define role-specific standards while maintaining enterprise compliance and governance.

 > **Implementation Note**: This forking strategy represents an advanced example for organizations with multiple departments requiring customized prompt management.
 Adapt the complexity to match your implementation tier:
 > - **Tier 1 (Basic)**: Single repository with basic folder organization by team